Quadriffis/immortal-millionaire/4 - phenotype - muscle.md

 ## Greasing the groove

 A popular approach to strength rather than muscle size is *greasing the groove* as described by Pavel Tsatsouline.
-This protocol consists of two tennets:
+This protocol consists of three tennets:

 1. High load (lots of effort)
-2. Low repetition (no exhaustion)
+2. Low consecutive repetitions (no exhaustion)
+3. Regular repetitions throughout the day

+The **high load** refers to the need to use muscles close to their strength limit.
+It's not about exhausting them but rather about making one repetition of a difficult move.

+The **low repetition** element is linked to the above.
+If you can do 10 repetitions of a movement, it is not hard enough for this protocol.

+The **regular repetitions** refer to doing the high-load movements often throughout the day.
+Where muscle growth asks you to do 20 heavy movements after each other, this protocol wants you to do single repetition sessions every hour or even half an hour.

 The protocol as written by Pavel focuses on two body-weight exercises: